cilium/cilium/Documentation/cmdref/cilium-agent.md

       --cni-chaining-mode string                                  Enable CNI chaining with the specified plugin (default "none")
       --cni-chaining-target string                                CNI network name into which to insert the Cilium chained configuration.
 Use '*' to select any network.
-      --cni-exclusive                                             Whether to remove other CNI configurations --cni-log-file string                                       Path where the CNI plugin should write logs (default "/var/run/cilium/cilium-cni.log")
+      --cni-exclusive                                             Whether to remove other CNI configurations --cni-external-routing                                      Whether the chained CNI plugin handles routing on the node --cni-log-file string                                       Path where the CNI plugin should write logs (default "/var/run/cilium/cilium-cni.log")
       --config string                                             Configuration file (default "$HOME/ciliumd.yaml")
       --config-dir string                                         Configuration directory that contains a file for each option